Michael Lichter presents SKIN & BONES – Tattoo Inspired Motorcycles and Art 2016 at the Buffalo Chip.

 I’m excited to participate in this year’s prestigious art show at the Sturgis Motorcycle Rally 2016 where the motorcycles are art.

 Custom Motorcycle Builders and Artists Prove Beauty Isn’t Just Skin Deep in Skin & Bones Exhibition Curated by Michael Lichter

 For me, motorcycles are always art.
-Two of my tattoo-inspired original artworks will be showcased among thirty world-class motorcycle builders.
+I will showcase two of my tattoo-inspired original artworks among thirty world-class motorcycle builders.
 I’m looking forward to meeting a lot of these great artists – legends in the world of custom motorcycles.

 Like tattoos, my paintings tell stories of individuality, freedom and remembrance.

 Aside from cave paintings and early wall art, tattoos are among the earliest forms of art.
 We collect them to celebrate our passions, spirituality, and memories, and to mark accomplishments.
 Each shares a story and connects us to one another.

 I got my first (and only) tattoo in 2007.
 After considering it for a long time, I knew it had to be something profound that meant enough to me to wear for the rest of my life.
 After all, tattoos are a permanent statement.

 Dream 103 by A.D.
 Cook, acrylic on canvas, 24″ x 36″ | © copyright 2016